 Are you holding enough auto liability coverage?
-If not, you could be financially on the hook for any excess costs if you cause a car accident.
-You don’t be left with a huge bill to pay.
+If not, you could be financially on the hook for any expenses over and above the limits of your insurance policy if you are found at-fault for a car accident.
+You don’t want to be left with a huge bill to pay.

 What is the importance of having enough auto liability coverage?

 “Liability” coverage protects you if you are found liable for another person’s damages.
 If you get into a car accident and you are found at-fault or at least partially at-fault, this means you are responsible for the other driver’s damages.
 Your liability coverage is the part of your auto insurance policy that would step in to cover the expenses of the other party or parties.

 There are two types of auto liability coverage: bodily injury liability and property damage liability.

 Bodily injury liability can cover expenses related to injury of the driver or their passengers arising from an accident you cause.
 This would cover medical bills, pain and suffering, rehab costs, lost wages, and other associated costs for these individuals.
 This can be one of the most expensive costs if you are found at-fault for an accident where another party is injured.